-The USHFC developed Responsible Epicurean and Agricultural Leadership (REAL) Certification to be the trusted, nationally recognized mark of excellence for food and foodservice operators committed to holistic nutrition and environmental stewardship.
+The USHFC developed Responsible Epicurean and Agricultural Leadership (REAL) Certified to be the trusted, nationally recognized mark of excellence for food and foodservice operators committed to holistic nutrition and environmental stewardship.

-Based on the input of a diverse Panel of Experts from industry, academia, and government, as well as veteran chefs and restaurateurs, REAL Certification recognizes food and foodservice operators that:
+Based on the input of a diverse Panel of Experts from industry, academia, and government, as well as veteran chefs and restaurateurs, REAL Certified recognizes food and foodservice operators that:

 About Eat REAL:

-REAL Certification is a program of the United States Healthful Food Council
+REAL Certified is a program of the United States Healthful Food Council

 - Brian Wansink, Director of the Cornell Food and Brand Lab